Graduate Program Head | Jeffrey Bardzell |

 Requirements listed here are in addition to Graduate Council policies listed under GCAC-600 Research Degree Policies.

 The M.S. in Cybersecurity Analytics and Operations requires a minimum of 30 credits at the 400, 500, 600, or 800 level, with at least 18 credits in the 500 or 600 series combined; 27 of the 30 credits must be earned at Penn State (refer to GCAC-309 Transfer Credit).
 Students will be able to complete the proposed Master’s program in one calendar year (including summer) or two academic years.
 All of the courses listed below are three credit hour courses, unless otherwise noted.
-Students pursuing the one-year format must complete the non-thesis track (IST 594).
-In addition, the one-year M.S. track must adhere to the following conditions:
+Students pursuing the one-year format must adhere to the following conditions:

 - A research adviser must be assigned to students in their first semester, as selection and discussion of the student’s research topic must begin as soon as possible.